algorand/algorand-sdk-testing/README.md

 In the future:
 3. Optionally run tests
-4. Commit changes; this should trigger a travis build in both the SDK's repo and this repo.
+4. Commit changes; this should trigger a travis build in both the SDK's repo and this repo with the updates without you having to update distribution packages.
 If anything fails, update accordingly.